Changissnz/the_d_word/README.md

 reform.
 Idolatry has strong theatric undertones, and the fanfare almost always taints the sincerity of such support.
 If every able-bodied person were paid enough currency to save up for something outside of their present means, a lot less people would pay attention to some representatives in sports, politics, et cetera.
 However, it seems that the social design of American "democracy" has not allowed this condition to reach most people.
-Instead of always laboring and minding own businesses, American "democracy" has also granted the populace luxuries to watch politicians such as Marco Rubio on television, tune in to political crackpots, and idols of course, much to the chagrin of independents.
+Instead of always laboring and minding own businesses, the populace has been granted luxuries from American "democracy" to watch politicians such as Marco Rubio on television, tune in to political crackpots, and idols of course, much to the chagrin of independents.

 Could it be that the United States is not really experiencing a democratic decline, so much as it is having to deal with commercial